What does the phrase ‘two down, one to go‘ mean? It means that two things have been completed and there is one more

 The Origin Of ‘Two Down, One To Go’

-This phrase may come from sports.
-The reason is because the earliest writings of the phrase that I could come from the first half of the 20th century, and it’s pretty much always used within the context of sports.
+This phrase may come from sports, such as baseball or golf.
+Why?
+Because from the earliest appearances of this phrase (that I could find) it’s always used within the context of sports.

-Anyway, let’s look at an example of this expression used in relation to baseball, can be seen in the Olean Evening Herald, June 1922, where a recent game had finished and a recap of it was given:
+Anyway, let’s look at an example of this expression used in relation to baseball.
+This example comes from the Olean Evening Herald, June 1922, where a recap of a recent game was given:

 “The visiting Stars again tied the score in the seventh with two down and one to go.”